 It was a really impressive display and gives you a real sense of history – the fact that everything in England is sooooo old still amazes me.
 It is well worth timing a summer visit to the UK to coincide with this ceremony as it is surely unique in the world in terms of grandeur (in a western European sort of way, that is!).
 Whether you stand by the roadside for free or make the effort to get tickets on the stand, it is a wonderful event and a great photo opportunity – if only you can shoot past that tourist’s head in front of you!

-** NOTE – all photographs are from the Ministry of Defense website**
+** NOTE – all photographs except the first one are from the Ministry of Defense website**